sunfounder/arduino_starter_kit/docs/source/23_cyber_dice.rst

 **Building Step-by-Step**

-Follow the schematic diagram, wiring diagram, or the steps below to build your circuit.
+Follow the wiring diagram, or the steps below to build your circuit.

 .. image:: img/23_segment_5v.png
     :align: center